jcorporation/mympd-scripts/Jukebox/README.md

 # Jukebox

-This scripts can be used to fill the jukebox queue.
+This scripts can be used to extend the jukebox function of myMPD.
 You must add a trigger for the `mympd_jukebox` event and change the jukebox mode to `Script`.

 ## Random Playlists